 Here is a list of my current teachings at SBSEM.
-Course material and more information is available on Blackboard.
+Course material and more information is available on Moodle.

-Digital Innovation (Specialised Master in Innovation & Strategic Management)
+Digital Innovation (Advanced Master in Innovation & Strategic Management)

 The main objective of the course is to introduce the concept of Digital Innovation, that is the use of Information and Communication Technologies (ICT) to transform business processes or business models and as an input into the innovation function.
 The course will present the main building blocks of modern information systems and e-business as well as the foundations of business intelligence and big data analysis and will then use case studies, hands-on assignments and interactive sessions to show how and when ICT can be used to innovate and gain competitive advantage.
 The notions of business process management as well as e-business will receive special emphasis.
 At the end of the course, students should be able to develop a helicopter view on an information system and its architecture, to understand its main building blocks, to analyse and model business processes, and to foresee areas in which technology can be used to transform business processes and create a competitive advantage.